wxsd-sales/wx1-instant-connect-lab/04-instantconnectapi.md

 # Webex Instant Connect API

-Now, let's build Instant Connect (IC) meeting links programmatically!
+Now, let's build Instant Connect (IC) meeting links programmatically.

 ## Get an Access Token

-You will need an Webex API access token to make calls to the IC API.
+You will need a Webex API access token to make calls to the IC API.
 You have two options:

 * Your personal token for development purposes.